chemengage/automated-healthcare/README.md

 The web application is fully containerized with Python 3.8 as the main Python environment.
 Components of the app can be found and ran in `Dockerfile`.

 - ### AWS EC2
 EC2 is chosen as the main cloud solution to running the containerized applcation.
-A dedicated IP address allows usage of
+A dedicated IP address allows usage of the AI tool.

 - ### Web Application